Free Developmental Screenings for Daycares & Preschools | Ruby Therapy

 Parent Email Template — Reference Copy

 Subject: A Free Developmental Screening for Your Child — Coming to [Daycare Name]Hi [Parent’s name], We’re partnering with Ruby Therapy to offer a complimentary developmental screening for the children at [Daycare Name].
-A registered Speech-Language Pathologist or Occupational Therapist will be visiting us on [Date] to do a brief 10–15 minute screening with each consenting child.
+A qualified clinician from Ruby Therapy will be visiting us on [Date] to do a brief 10–15 minute screening with each consenting child.
 A few things to know: • This is a screening, not a clinical assessment. • After the visit, a registered clinician will review the observations and email you a personalized written report — what’s on track, what to watch, and any recommendations. • It’s complimentary — no cost, no obligation, and no required follow-up.
 If you’d like your child to take part, please complete this short consent form: [PARENT-CONSENT-FORM-LINK] Please submit your consent before [Deadline].
 Questions?
 Just reply to this email and we’ll get them answered.
 Thanks, [Daycare Name]

 1. Reach out by phone or email.
 Let us know you’d like to send the link to your families.
 We’ll set a date together by which you’ll have shared it — this lets us reserve clinician time to review submissions and prepare reports.